mason1999/CCNA-layer2-labs/README.md

 ![Starting configuration for lab2 with configuration only been done to the switches](./pictures/lab3_intro.jpg)

 ### Step 2: Configure IP address ranges for the end hosts

-> **Note: (⚠️)** Though we are focusing on **layer 2** specifically, we will be using **layer 3** addressing (with ip addresses) to be able to communicate between the endpoints.
-The crucial detail here is that `ARP` will be the layer 2 protocol which will resolve these ip addresses to the MAC addresses (thus serving the crucial bridge between the layer 2 and not yet talked about layer 3 concepts).
-To find out more refer to this helpful video by Jeremy's IT lab [here](https://www.youtube.com/watch?v=5q1pqdmdPjo&list=PLxbwE86jKRgMpuZuLBivzlM8s2Dk5lXBQ&index=11).

 We will configure the following ip addresses: